COVID-19 testing: United States

 Economist Paul Romer reported that the US has the technical capacity to scale up to 20 million tests per day, which is his estimate of the scale needed to fully remobilize the economy.
 The Edmond J. Safra Center for Ethics estimated on 4 April 2020 that this capacity could be available by late July 2020.
 Romer pointed to single-molecule real-time sequencing equipment from Pacific Biosciences and to the Ion Torrent Next-Generation Sequencing equipment from ThermoFisher Scientific.
 According to Romer, "Recent research papers suggest that any one of these has the potential to scale up to millions of tests per day."
 This plan requires removing regulatory hurdles.
 Romer estimated that $100 billion would cover the costs.

 Romer also claimed that high test accuracy is not required if tests are administered frequently enough.
 He ran model simulations in which 7% of the population is tested every day using a test with a 20% false negative rate and a 1% false positive rate.
 The average person would be tested roughly every two weeks.
 Those who tested positive would go into quarantine.
 Romer's simulation indicated that the fraction of the population that is infected at any given time (known as the attack rate) peaks reaches roughly 8% in about thirty days before gradually declining, in most runs reaching zero at 500 days, with cumulative prevalence remaining below 20%.

 Snapshot mass-testing

-A study found that, despite possibly suboptimal implementation, the snapshot mass-testing approach conducted by Slovakia by which ~80% of its population was tested for COVID-19 within a weekend at the end of October 2020 was highly efficacious, decreasing observed prevalence by 58% within one week and by 70% compared to a hypothetical scenario of no snapshot mass-testing.
+A study found that, despite possibly suboptimal implementation, the snapshot mass-testing approach conducted by Slovakia by which ~80% of its population was tested for COVID-19 within a weekend at the end of October 2020 was thought highly efficacious, decreasing observed prevalence by 58% within one week and by 70% compared to a hypothetical scenario of no snapshot mass-testing.
 The significant reduction resulted from a set of complementary lockdown and quarantine measures whereby citizens who tested positive were quarantined synchronously the weeks afterwards.
+The country increased other countermeasures at the same time so the inference was questionable.
+In the following months Slovakia's COVID-19 death rate per population increased to among the highest in the world.
+Research on mass testing suggests that people who test negative think it is safe to travel and come in contact with infected people.
+In the U.S. the tracing system was overwhelmed.
+On 70 percent of days there were more cases than tracers had time to contact and people contacted were often uncooperative.